 - Review payroll including names and pay rates

 - Reconcile bank statements in a timely manner

-- Have bank statements sent offsite to the CEO, CFO or Treasurer for review prior to reconciliation
+- Have bank and credit card statements sent offsite to the CEO, CFO or Treasurer for review prior to reconciliation

 - Compare logged cash receipts to actual deposits